4 Monthly Dividend ETFs for Income Portfolios

 WisdomTree offers a wide range of funds, and this monthly dividend ETF has low fees.
 It has a track record going back to 2006, and overall it’s been a great monthly dividend ETF to own.
 Although it wasn’t always paying monthly dividends.

-Although it looks like this high dividend fund is off to a lower start in 2021.
-And that makes sense with the pandemic still limiting many businesses.
-But as the economy recovers and pushes higher, this ETF and its income should return to growth.
+Although it looks like this high dividend fund is off to a lower start in 2022.
+And that makes sense with ongoing market volatility.
+But as the markets stabilize and push higher, this ETF and its income should return to growth.